GMODE — The Off-Cycle Lane

 Two ways to leave OPEVC

 The off-cycle lane covers one kind of work that doesn’t fit the phasic ceremony: ad-hoc, fast, bypass-justified.
-The next sub-essay covers the other: planned, long-horizon, carried across cycles — the plan-state machine that the seed agent reaches for when the work is too large for a single OPEVC pass.
+The next essay covers the other: planned, long-horizon, carried across cycles — the plan file the seed agent reaches for when the work is too large for a single OPEVC pass.

-Gmode is the side-channel; the plan-state machine is the long-channel.
+Gmode is the side-channel; the plan file is the long-channel.
 Both exist outside the per-cycle compartmentalization OPEVC enforces.
 Both are deliberate exits — one for the work that’s too small for ceremony, one for the work that’s too large.